-- buckets for storing dough and cooked chapati/maandazi at Ksh.
+- buckets for storing dough and cooked chapati/mandazi at Ksh.
 150 each

 - rolling pin at Kshs.
 50.

-Another side of this businesses is cooking on a specific order.
-Advertise yourself to potential clients that they can place orders, and you deliver.
-During occasions, many people prefer sourcing food rather than cooking in urban areas.
+Another side of this business is cooking on a specific order.
+Advertise yourself to potential clients so that they can place orders and you deliver.
+During events, many people in urban areas prefer sourcing an outside caterer instead of cooking.

 Remember, when you opt to cook at the local centre, you need an official license from the local authorities.
 Prices vary from Ksh.
 2000 to 5000 annually.
 Get one to avoid any problems with county askaris due to illegal operations.
 Some opt to operate without it, but it’s better for your business if you get the permit.

 2. Smokies and Boiled Eggs